-Any individual or neighborhood/CERT group with a repeater-capable GMRS 2-way radio (see below) can talk (and listen) on the GENOAK network if there is an emergency, and is welcome and encouraged to participate in the regular check-ins.
+Any local individual, neighborhood/CERT group, apartment resident or community hub with a “repeater-capable” GMRS 2-way radio can talk (transmit) and listen (monitor) on the GENOAK network for emergency communications, and is welcome and encouraged to participate in the regular monthly check-ins.

 FRS/GMRS Service and Radios

 FRS (Family Radio Service) and GMRS (General Mobile Radio Service) are FCC-regulated radio services designed for short-distance, 2-way communications.
 Radios that work with both of these services have been called “FRS/GMRS” radios, although new (2017) FCC rules reclassify these as “FRS-only” (FRS) and “GMRS-only” (GMRS) radios, based on their features and capabilities.

 2-way GMRS radios are available in portable handheld, mobile (often installed in vehicles) and fixed (base station) versions.
 Handheld 2-way radios are also called walkie-talkies, handie-talkies or just HTs (handheld transmitters/handie-talkies).
 Mobile and base station radios often have more features and can transmit with more power than handhelds.
 Handhelds have the advantage of being portable and are usually less expensive.

 Anyone with an FRS or GMRS 2-way radio can listen to (monitor) GENOAK communications on Channel 17 (462.600 MHz) with the “Privacy Code” set to 0 or “Off”.